-Step 1: Set up a blank canvas for your wallpaper
+Step 1: Start with blank canvas to make your own wallpaper

 It’s party time, PicMonkeyers!
-Change your canvas color, add textures, play with overlays, and check out curved text.
-This blank canvas is your oyster—in fact, you can even use an oyster graphic in your design (you’ll find it in the Under the Sea overlay set, in the Overlays tab.)
+Change your canvas color, add textures, play with graphics, and check out curved text.
+This blank canvas is your oyster—in fact, you can even use an oyster graphic in your design (you’ll find it in the Under the Sea graphic set, in the Graphics tab.)
 If you need a little help finding your inner artiste, check out our essential graphic design tips for non-designers and intro to the design tool articles.

 Step 3: Save and send your wallpaper